pythonanywhere/help_pages/articles/BugBounty.md

 ## Bug classes we're interested in

-* General XSS, CSRF etc. -- Can you get a user that is logged in to PythonAnywhere to do something malicious to their own account by e.g. having them follow a link?
+* General XSS, CSRF etc. -- Can an attacker cause a different logged-in PythonAnywhere user to do something malicious, for example by getting them to follow a link or visit a page?
+Self-XSS and attacks that require the victim to paste code into their browser console are out of scope.

 * Cross-user exploits -- Can you do something bad to another user on PythonAnywhere from your account?
 Unless you're a teacher doing something malicious to your